ncondo/CarND-Vehicle-Detection/README.md

 Bounding boxes are displayed on the images around detected cars using the `draw_labeled_bboxes()` function in the `detect_cars.py` file.
 This function is passed the labels aka blobs of the heatmaps mentioned above.
 By using an average of the heatmaps over 15 frames of video, the result is a smooth and consistent bounding box around vehicles without any false positives in the project video.

+A link to my final output video can be found [here](https://youtu.be/1vs3swn7D44)

 ### Discussion